Current Policy

 -

-Signed declaration that producer will only harvest grain/fiber and will not harvest or sell floral material or extract any resin from crop (note- full use of hemp seed/grain authorized)
+Signed declaration that producer will only harvest grain/fiber and will not harvest or sell flower material or extract any resin from crop (note- full use of hemp seed/grain authorized)

 -